 Cotoneasters are versatile, low maintenance, deciduous shrubs for the landscape.
 Whether you’re looking for a low sprawling variety or a taller type for a dense hedge, there is a cotoneaster that will meet your needs.
 In this article, we will discuss hedge cotoneaster plants.

 What is Hedge Cotoneaster?

-Hardy in zones 3-6, hedge cotoneaster (Cotoneaster lucidus) is native to areas of Asia, specifically in the Altai Mountain regions.
+Hardy in zones 3 through 6, hedge cotoneaster (Cotoneaster lucidus) is native to areas of Asia, specifically in the Altai Mountain regions.
 Hedge cotoneaster is a more rounded upright plant than the very common wide, sprawling cotoneaster that most of us are familiar with.
-Because of this dense, upright habit and its tolerance of shearing, hedge cotoneaster is oftentimes used for hedging (hence the name), privacy screens or shelter belts.
+Due to its dense, upright habit and its tolerance of shearing, hedge cotoneaster is oftentimes used for hedging (hence the name), privacy screens, or shelter belts.

 Growing Hedge Cotoneaster

 Hedge cotoneaster plants will grow well in any loose, well-draining soil but prefers a slightly alkaline soil pH level.

 The plants are wind and salt tolerant, which adds to the benefits of using them as a hedge or border.
 Plants can grow 6 to 10 feet tall (2-3 m.) and 5 to 8 feet wide (1.5-2 m.).
 When left untrimmed, they will have a natural rounded or oval habit.

 When growing hedge cotoneaster as a hedge, plants can be planted 4 or 5 feet (1-1.5 m.) apart for a dense hedge or screen, or they can be planted farther apart for a more open look.
 Hedge cotoneaster can be sheared or trimmed to shape at any time of the year.
 They can be trimmed into formal hedges or left natural.